Updated March 23rd, 2021

 Students who qualify for SNAP benefits or the Federal Free & Reduced Meals program, based on their income, can participate in the program.

-At CEP schools, every family will receive an opt-in survey, but they should only opt-in if they qualify as economically disadvantaged.
+At CEP, or schools where all students receive free lunch, every family will receive opt-in information, but they should only opt-in if they qualify as economically disadvantaged.
 By opting in to the EdConnect program, families are confirming that they qualify.

 HCS is solely responsible for determining who is qualified.
 Any questions about qualification should be referred back to the principal of your children’s schools.